LiskArchive/lisk-legacy-docs/introduction.md

 node index.js # start the application
 ```

+> `node index.js` will start the node, and `| npx bunyan -o short` will pretty-print the logs in the console.

 This should start the application with the predefined default configurations, which will connect your app to a local devnet.
 From this point, you can start to [configure](configuration.md) and customize the application further.